Prepare Your Fully Online Course ~ Week 2

 Where will students access course materials, submit assignments, and interact with each other?
 Play around with and decide what primary platform will be used in your course (Blackboard, Blogs@Baruch, Google Drive, etc.).
-Click here to access a chart that compares some of the platforms available at Baruch, and/or view the video below for a quick comparison.
+Click here to access a chart that compares Blogs@Baruch and Blackboard, two course platforms available at Baruch, and/or view the video below for a quick comparison.
 Once you have decided, you might start inputting the course materials you designed for your unit in Week 1, but remain a little flexible as things might continue to change.

 (Re)design the second major “unit”.

 Last week, you designed a unit that aligned with your learning goals, including smaller-stakes assessment deliverables and one major higher-stakes assessment (like an assignment, a test, a presentation, or a project).
 This week, as you outline a second unit, think about how your higher-stakes assessment helps you to measure the progress students have made.
 How will you know what students have learned?
 Still confused by what it means to design a unit?
 Click here to learn more about designing a unit through scaffolding (this link will open a PDF document).

 (Re)flect on your choices from a student perspective.

 Consider a variety of student experiences as you design.
 Students may have a variety of complex circumstances ranging from constrained home environments; physical, cognitive, and emotional challenges and disabilities that manifest differently in online environments; financial distress; and different family arrangements and/or sharing of physical and digital space with others, may be living in various time zones—all of which are brought to the fore when students learn ‘from home’.
 While we may not completely know and understand the variety of situations and types of spaces our students are learning in, it is important to consider some key questions:

-- Does your platform and unit provide multiple ways for students to access course material and demonstrate what they have learned?
+- Do your platforms and units provide multiple ways for students to access course material and demonstrate what they have learned?